BernaldoPenasAntelo/Windows-MITRE_ATT-CK-Wazuh-Rules/README.md

 I add rules as i develop them for my own needs.
 Use under your own risk.

+The idea is to work with two files:

+-The first one *rules_regular_events.txt* consist on rules that one can obtain just with regular windows events

 ### Note that in many cases you must enable the event in wazuh agent config
 >  <localfile>
 >    <location>Security</location>